Invictus (film): Plot

-As Mandela watches, the Springboks defeat their arch-rival and the defending champions Australia in their opening match.
-They then continue to defy all expectations and, as Mandela conducts trade negotiations in Taiwan, defeat France in heavy rain to advance to the final against their other rival New Zealand.
-New Zealand and South Africa were universally regarded as the two greatest rugby nations, with South Africa then the only side to have a winning record against New Zealand since their first meeting in 1921.
-Meanwhile, one day during the tournament, the Springboks visit Robben Island, where Mandela spent the first eighteen of his twenty-seven years in prison.
-There, Pienaar is inspired by Mandela's will and his idea of self-mastery in "Invictus".
-Pienaar mentions his amazement that Mandela "could spend thirty years in a tiny cell and come out ready to forgive the people who put him there".
+The Springboks defeat their arch-rival and defending champions Australia in their opening match.
+They then continue to defy all expectations and, as Mandela conducts trade negotiations in Taiwan, they defeat France in heavy rain to advance to the final against their other rival New Zealand - regarded as the tournament favourite and best team in the world.
+Meanwhile, during the tournament, the Springboks visit Robben Island, where Mandela had served time; seeing Mandela's cell inspires Pienaar to adopt his idea of self-mastery.